COVID-19 Recession - No Sign Of A Recovery; The iM-Weekly Unemployment Monitor: Update 6/25/2020

 - The spread UER-PCR, also historically at 2.6%, as the majority of persons claiming benefit were the insured unemployed.

-The figure shows that currently the lowest unemployment rate should be 19.3%, and if one added the historic 2.6% UCR-PCR spread then the actual unemployment rate should be 21.9%.
+The figure shows that currently, the lowest unemployment rate should be 19.3%, and if one added the historic 2.6% UCR-PCR spread then the actual unemployment rate should be 21.9%.

 A recovery would be indicated by the following:

-- Significant and continues decline in the insured unemployment rate, together with a
+- Significant and continued decline in the insured unemployment rate, together with a

 - significant decline of total persons claiming benefit, which implies